 Nelson Goff is a professor in family studies and human services.

 Interior Design students partner each fall with students from Sangmyung University in Seoul, South Korea, to create kiosks – the Korean students for a Kansas City mall and the K-State students for a mall in Seoul.
 The class helps prepare students for a global, professional practice as they learn to account for cultural differences, said Barbara Anderson, department head.

 Assistant Professor Kim teaches the senior-level interior design studio.
 Students research each other’s countries and meet through video conferences despite a 14-hour time difference.

 Prepared by Human Ecology communications

-This entry was posted on Wednesday, July 31st, 2013 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Institute for the Health and Security of Military Families.
+This article was posted on Wednesday, July 31, 2013 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Institute for the Health and Security of Military Families.